Culinary arts: Tools and techniques

 An integral part of the culinary arts are the tools, known as cooking or kitchen utensils, that are used by both professional chefs and home cooks alike.
 Professionals in the culinary arts often call these utensils by the French term " Ustensiles De Cuisine " These tools vary in materials and use.
 Cooking implements are made with anything from wood, glass, and various types of metals, to the newer silicone and plastic that can be seen in many kitchens today.

 Within the realm of the culinary arts, there is a wide array of different cooking techniques that originate from various cultures and continue to develop over time as these techniques are shared between cultures and progress with new technology.
 Different cooking techniques require the use of certain tools, foods and heat sources in order to produce a specific desired result.
 The professional kitchen may utilize certain techniques that a home cook might not, such as the use of an expensive professional grill.

 Professional study

 Modern culinary arts students study many different aspects of food.
-Specific areas of study include butchery, chemistry and thermodynamics, visual presentation, food safety, human nutrition, and physiology, international history, menu planning, the manufacture of food items (such as the milling of wheat into flour or the refining of cane plants into crystalline sucrose), and many others.
+Specific areas of study include butchery, chemistry and thermodynamics, visual presentation, food safety, human nutrition, and physiology, international history, menu planning, the manufacture of food items (such as the milling of wheat into flour or the refining of sugarcane into crystalline sucrose), and many others.

 Training in culinary arts is possible in most countries around the world usually at the tertiary level (university) with institutions government-funded, privately funded or commercial.
 Professional culinary arts programmes are curated educational and skills studies over a 3-year period with select universities and hotel and culinary schools.